 The digital testing environment also allows students highlight text, flag questions, and view an on-screen timer that gives a five minute warning.
 Answer choices are selected by clicking on answer choice bubbles and incorrect answer choices can be crossed out in a similar fashion.
 To see exactly how the LSAT will appear on test day, you can take two free practice tests in the authentic digital LSAT test environment.
 You can access these tests by following the instructions under “Practice Tests” on the Free Resources page or through LSAC’s website here: https://www.lsac.org/lsat/prep.
 You will need to create an LSAC account if you have not already done so in order to access the two free practice tests.

 Studying for the LSAT

 How Long Does it Take to Study for the LSAT?

 This is a common question among people studying for the LSAT and an important thing to consider as you embark on your studies.
 The best answer I can give you is that it depends.

 Some students have had some exposure to the types of questions and skills that the LSAT tests.
 Some students learn at a faster rate than others.
 Some students are able to dedicate the majority of their time to studying for the test.
 Some students are striving for a 170+ score with goal of attending a top school.
 The length of time it takes for you to study for the LSAT will depend on your prior knowledge, the amount of time you have to dedicate to studying the test each week, and what your goal is.

-That being said, the average student takes around two months to study for the LSAT.
+That being said, the average student takes between four and six months to study for the LSAT.
 It can be done in less and it can be done in more.